 The main purpose of the light sensor is to detect a wave gesture in front of the device.

-The way this is done is that an IR-light is transmitted from the device and captured by the light sensor, and if you break the path of that light with your hand or another object, that indicates a wave gesture.
+An IR-light is transmitted from the device and captured by the light sensor.
+If you break the path of that light with your hand or another object, that would be considered a wave gesture.

-The placement of the sensor in the device is designed for this purpose, so the sensor is not very exposed to light in general, and it does not have a cosine receptor to capture light from all angles.
+The placement of the light sensor in the device is designed so the sensor is not exposed to light in general, and it does not have a cosine receptor to capture light from all angles.